blockchain-etl/ethereum-etl/README.md

     ...
     ```

 Should work with geth and parity, on Linux, Mac, Windows.
 Tested with Python 3.6, geth 1.8.7, Ubuntu 16.04.4

-If you see weird behaviour, e.g. wrong number of rows in the CSV files or corrupted files,
+If you see weird behavior, e.g. wrong number of rows in the CSV files or corrupted files,
 check this issue: https://github.com/medvedev1088/ethereum-etl/issues/28

 #### Export in 2 Hours